ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

    networks.
 The "ietf-layer0-types" module contains the following YANG reusable YANG data types, identities and groupings:

 l0-grid-type:

-   > A base YANG identity for the grid type as defined in {{!RFC6205}} and
+: A base YANG identity for the grid type as defined in {{!RFC6205}} and {{!RFC7699}}.
-     {{!RFC7699}}.

 cwdm-ch-spc-type:

-   > A base YANG identity for the Coarse Wavelength Division
-     Multiplexing (CWDM) channel-spacing type as defined in {{!RFC6205}}.
+: A base YANG identity for the Coarse Wavelength Division Multiplexing (CWDM) channel-spacing type as defined in {{!RFC6205}}.

 dwdm-ch-spc-type:

-   > A base YANG identity for the DWDM channel-spacing type as defined
+: A base YANG identity for the DWDM channel-spacing type as defined in {{!RFC6205}}.
-     in {{!RFC6205}}.

 flexi-ncfg-type:

-   > A base YANG identity for the DWDM flexi-grid Nominal Central Frequency Granularity (NCFG)
-      type as defined in {{!RFC7699}}.
+: A base YANG identity for the DWDM flexi-grid Nominal Central Frequency Granularity (NCFG) type as defined in {{!RFC7699}}.

 > Note that the only value for NCFG standardized in {{ITU-T_G.694.1}} is 6.25GHz.

 flexi-slot-width-granularity:

-   > A base YANG identity for the DWDM flexi-grid Slot Width Granularity (SWG) type, as defined in {{!RFC7699}}.
+: A base YANG identity for the DWDM flexi-grid Slot Width Granularity (SWG) type, as defined in {{!RFC7699}}.

-   > Note that the only value for SWG standardized in {{ITU-T_G.694.1}} is 12.5GHz.
+: Note that the only value for SWG standardized in {{ITU-T_G.694.1}} is 12.5GHz.

 fec-type:

-   > A base YANG identity from which specific FEC (Forward Error Correction) type identities are derived.
+: A base YANG identity from which specific FEC (Forward Error Correction) type identities are derived.

 line-coding:

-   > A base YANG identity from which specific identities defining the bit rate/line coding of optical tributary signals are derived.
+: A base YANG identity from which specific identities defining the bit rate/line coding of optical tributary signals are derived.

 wavelength-assignment:

-   > A base YANG identity from which for Wavelength selection method, as defined in {{!RFC7689}}.
+: A base YANG identity from which for Wavelength selection method, as defined in {{!RFC7689}}.

 otu-type:

-> This specifies the type of OTU, including the types specified in {{ITU-T_G.709}}.
+: This specifies the type of OTU, including the types specified in {{ITU-T_G.709}}.

-> Since {{ITU-T_G.Sup43}} does not guarantee interoperability in the data plane, the type of OTUk defined in {{ITU-T_G.Sup43}} can be defined in vendor-specific YANG modules using the otu-type identity, defined in this document, as the base.
+: Since {{ITU-T_G.Sup43}} does not guarantee interoperability in the data plane, the type of OTUk defined in {{ITU-T_G.Sup43}} can be defined in vendor-specific YANG modules using the otu-type identity, defined in this document, as the base.

 operational-mode:

-> A YANG data type used to identify an organization (e.g., vendor) specific mode for transceiver capability description, as defined in Section 2.5.2 of {{!I-D.ietf-ccamp-optical-impairment-topology-yang}}
+: A YANG data type used to identify an organization (e.g., vendor) specific mode for transceiver capability description, as defined in Section 2.5.2 of {{!I-D.ietf-ccamp-optical-impairment-topology-yang}}

 wson-label-start-end:

-   > The WSON label range was defined in {{!RFC6205}}, and the generic
-     topology model defines the label-start/label-end in {{!RFC8795}}.
+: The WSON label range was defined in {{!RFC6205}}, and the generic topology model defines the label-start/label-end in {{!RFC8795}}.
 This grouping shows the WSON-specific label-start and label-end information.
 See {{label-range}} for more details.

 wson-label-hop:

-   > The WSON label range was defined in {{!RFC6205}}, and the generic
-     topology model defines the label-hop in {{!RFC8795}}.
+: The WSON label range was defined in {{!RFC6205}}, and the generic topology model defines the label-hop in {{!RFC8795}}.
 This grouping shows the WSON-specific label-hop information.
 See {{label-range}} for more details.

 l0-label-range-info:

-   > A YANG grouping that defines the Layer 0 label range information
-     applicable for WSON as defined in {{!RFC6205}}.
+: A YANG grouping that defines the Layer 0 label range information applicable for WSON as defined in {{!RFC6205}}.
 The label range info is defined per priority {{!RFC4203}}.
-This grouping is used in the flexi-grid DWDM by adding more flexi-grid-specific parameters.
+: This grouping is used in the flexi-grid DWDM by adding more flexi-grid-specific parameters.
 See {{label-range}} for more details.

 wson-label-step:

-   > A YANG grouping that defines label steps for WSON as defined in
+: A YANG grouping that defines label steps for WSON as defined in
 {{!I-D.ietf-teas-rfc8776-update}}.
 See {{label-range}} for more details.

 flexi-grid-label-start-end:

-  > The flexi-grid label range was defined in {{!RFC7699}}, and the generic topology model defines the label-start/label-end in
+: The flexi-grid label range was defined in {{!RFC7699}}, and the generic topology model defines the label-start/label-end in
 {{!RFC8795}}.
-This grouping shows the flexi-grid-specific label- start and label-end information which is used to describe the range of available nominal central frequencies.
+: This grouping shows the flexi-grid-specific label- start and label-end information which is used to describe the range of available nominal central frequencies.
 See {{label-range}} for more details.

-  > As described in section 3.1 of {{!RFC8363}}, the range of available nominal central frequencies are advertised for m=1, which means that for an available central frequency n, the frequency slot from central frequency n-1 to central frequency n+1 is available.
+: As described in section 3.1 of {{!RFC8363}}, the range of available nominal central frequencies are advertised for m=1, which means that for an available central frequency n, the frequency slot from central frequency n-1 to central frequency n+1 is available.

 flexi-grid-label-hop:

-   > The flexi-grid label range was defined in {{!RFC8363}}, and the
+: The flexi-grid label range was defined in {{!RFC8363}}, and the generic topology model defines the label-hop in {{!RFC8795}}.
-     generic topology model defines the label-hop in {{!RFC8795}}.
-This grouping shows the WSON-specific label-hop information.
+: This grouping shows the WSON-specific label-hop information.
 See {{label-range}} for more details.

 flexi-grid-label-range-info:

-   > A YANG grouping that defines flexi-grid label range information as
-     defined in {{!RFC8363}}.
+: A YANG grouping that defines flexi-grid label range information as defined in {{!RFC8363}}.
 See {{label-range}} for more details.
 See {{label-range}} for more details.

 flexi-grid-label-step:

-   > A YANG grouping that defines flexi-grid label steps as defined in
+: A YANG grouping that defines flexi-grid label steps as defined in
 {{!I-D.ietf-teas-rfc8776-update}}.
 See {{label-range}} for more details.

 wdm-label-start-end:

-  > A YANG grouping that combines the definition of label-start/label-end information
-    that was defined separately in wson-label-start-end and flexi-grid-label-start-end, to support optical network scenarios that contain both fixed- and flexi-grid links.
+: A YANG grouping that combines the definition of label-start/label-end information that was defined separately in wson-label-start-end and flexi-grid-label-start-end, to support optical network scenarios that contain both fixed- and flexi-grid links.
 See {{label-range}} for more details.

 wdm-label-hop:

-  > A YANG grouping that combines the definition of label hop information
-    that was defined separately in wson-label-hop and flexi-grid-label-hop, to support optical network scenarios that contain both fixed- and flexi-grid links.
+: A YANG grouping that combines the definition of label hop information that was defined separately in wson-label-hop and flexi-grid-label-hop, to support optical network scenarios that contain both fixed- and flexi-grid links.
 See {{label-range}} for more details.

 wdm-label-range-info:

-  > A YANG grouping that combines the definition of label range information
-    that was defined separately in wson-label-range-info and flexi-grid-label-range-info, to support optical network scenarios that contain both fixed- and flexi-grid links.
+: A YANG grouping that combines the definition of label range information that was defined separately in wson-label-range-info and flexi-grid-label-range-info, to support optical network scenarios that contain both fixed- and flexi-grid links.
 See {{label-range}} for more details.

 wdm-label-step:

-  > A YANG grouping that combines the definition of label step information
-    defined separately in wson-label-step and flexi-grid-label-step,
-    to support optical network scenarios that contain both fixed- and flexi-grid links.
+: A YANG grouping that combines the definition of label step information defined separately in wson-label-step and flexi-grid-label-step, to support optical network scenarios that contain both fixed- and flexi-grid links.
 See {{label-range}} for more details.

 transceiver-capabilities:

-> A YANG grouping to define the transceiver capabilities (also called "modes") needed to determine optical signal compatibility.
+: A YANG grouping to define the transceiver capabilities (also called "modes") needed to determine optical signal compatibility.

 standard-mode:

-> A YANG grouping for the standard modes defined in {{ITU-T_G.698.2}}.
+: A YANG grouping for the standard modes defined in {{ITU-T_G.698.2}}.

 organizational-mode:

-> A YANG grouping to define transponder operational mode supported by organizations or vendors, as defined in {{!I-D.ietf-ccamp-optical-impairment-topology-yang}}.
+: A YANG grouping to define transponder operational mode supported by organizations or vendors, as defined in {{!I-D.ietf-ccamp-optical-impairment-topology-yang}}.

-common-explicit-mode:
+explicit-mode:

-> A YANG grouping to define the list of attributes related to optical impairments limits in case of transceiver explicit mode, as defined in {{!I-D.ietf-ccamp-optical-impairment-topology-yang}}.
+: A YANG grouping to define the list of attributes related to optical impairments limits in case of transceiver explicit mode, as defined in {{!I-D.ietf-ccamp-optical-impairment-topology-yang}}.
+: Note that the the actual portion of the spectrum occupied by an OTSi is not explicitly reported within the explicit-mode parameters because it can calculated using the available-baud-rate, the roll-off and the min-carrier-spacing attributes.

 transmitter-tuning-range:

-> A YANG grouping that defines the transmitter tuning range, which includes the minimum and maximum tuning frequency, as well as the frequency tuning steps.
+: A YANG grouping that defines the transmitter tuning range, which includes the minimum and maximum tuning frequency, as well as the frequency tuning steps.

 common-organizational-explicit-mode:

-> A YANG grouping to define the common capabilities attributes limit range in case of operational mode and explicit mode.
+: A YANG grouping to define the common capabilities attributes limit range in case of operational mode and explicit mode.

 modulation:

-> A base YANG identity to define the different modulation types, as defined in {{ITU-T_G.Sup39}}
+: A base YANG identity to define the different modulation types, as defined in {{ITU-T_G.Sup39}}

 snr:

-> A YANG data type used to represent an (Optical) Signal to Noise Ratio measured over 0.1 nm resolution bandwidth, as defined in {{ITU-T_G.977.1}}
+: A YANG data type used to represent an (Optical) Signal to Noise Ratio measured over 0.1 nm resolution bandwidth, as defined in {{ITU-T_G.977.1}}

 psd:

-> A YANG data type used to represent a Power Spectral Density (PSD), as defined in {{ITU-T_G.9700}}
+: A YANG data type used to represent a Power Spectral Density (PSD), as defined in {{ITU-T_G.9700}}

 penalty-value:

-> A YANG grouping to define the penalty value for multiple penalty types, such as Chromatic Dispersion (CD), Polarization Mode Dispersion (PMD), as defined in {{ITU-T_G.666}} or Polarization Dependent Loss(PDL)
+: A YANG grouping to define the penalty value for multiple penalty types, such as Chromatic Dispersion (CD), Polarization Mode Dispersion (PMD), as defined in {{ITU-T_G.666}} or Polarization Dependent Loss(PDL)

 ## WDM Label and Label Range {#label-range}